justicbro/TWLRS/README.md

 # TWLRS

-## This script runs the TWLRS with proposed generalized inverse operation code
+## This script runs the TWLRS with the proposed generalized inverse operation code

- run Demo_Toy.m in MATLAB
+ Run Demo.m in MATLAB, and you can enjoy our method.

  Reference: Peilin Yang, Yuning Qiu, Zhenhao Huang, Guoxu Zhou, Qibin Zhao
             "Efficient and Compact Tensor Wheel Decomposition for Tensor Completion"